Which NFL teams will allow fans at games in Week 7 of the 2020 season?

 Here is what NFL stadium capacity is expected to look like during week 7 as the league is allowing each of its 32 teams to determine whether or not fans can attend games.

-Check out the full schedule of Week 7 games, including Sunday Night Football’s match up on NBC between the Tampa Bay Buccaneers and Las Vegas Raiders.
+Check out the full schedule of Week 7 games, including Sunday Night Football’s match up on NBC between the Seattle Seahawks and the Arizona Cardinals.

 Week 7 NFL Stadium Capacity